senner007/jumbleScramblePlugin/readme.txt

 + Optional margin between list items
 + Option to disallow drop to containe when above height (dropLimit option)
 + Add and remove items from containers
-+ Callback function to remove method
++ Callback function after animation on remove method
 + Automatically remove and prepend items to containers to prevent overflow (cutOff option)
 + Multiple instances of jumbleScramble on the same page